Curiosity and Innovation

 Imagine a world without contributions from people like Galileo, Columbus, DaVinci, Shakespeare or Newton?
-People whose insights and innovations literally changed the world.
+People whose insights and innovations changed the world.
 What was it that distinguished them from their peers?
-Newton certainly wasn’t the first to observe an apple fall, but he was to ask why and then have the skill, tenacity and courage to find the answer.
+Was Newton the first person to notice an apple fall or just the first to ponder why and then have the tenacity, skill and courage to find the answer?
 What enabled him to ask why where so many others hadn’t?

-Many leaders overwhelmed with information and complexity have inadvertently suffocated curiosity by discouraging questions or challenges.
-Fearing the unknown, needing to appear certain or in control they frequently suppress questions they either can’t or don’t want to answer.
+Sadly many leaders (parents etc.) overwhelmed with information and complexity have inadvertently suffocated curiosity by discouraging questions or challenges.
+Fearing the unknown, needing to appear confident or in control, they frequently suppress questions they either can’t or don’t want to answer.
 Even our education system, with its emphasis on rewarding the right answers, may have had a role to play in curiosity’s demise.
 In our haste to find the “right” answers, we frequently censure questions, reward quick solutions at the expense of deep understanding and praise decisiveness over thoroughness.

 Let’s face it, if you want well behaved, compliant workers (children, congregations or voters) curiosity can appear downright threatening.